jonidaniel/curriculus/readme.md

 ## Technologies

-I'm developing this application with:
+I've developed this application with:

 - `HTML`
 - `CSS`